randomqastuff/bdd/README.md

 ## Checking the installation
 ---

-3. Update all npm packages and webdriver
-    * Console command either:
-        * (cygwin only) `npm run cygwin-update`
-        * (windows only) `npm run win-update`
-    * Result: update all npm packages, including global packages and the webdriver
-    * PS: If you get error "unregistered users are not allowed to access package ..."
-        * Get the list of all the npm configuration: `npm config list`
-        * Get the registry (should be https://registry.npmjs.org/): `npm config get registry`
-        * Set the registry correctly: `npm set registry "https://registry.npmjs.org/"`
-5. Test Cucumber
-    * Console command either:
-        * (cygwin only) `npm run cygwin-cucumber`
-        * (windows only) `npm run win-cucumber`
-    * Result: Display on the console 'cucumber is working'

-5. Test the default gulp
-    * Console command: `gulp`
-    * Result: Display on the console 'gulp-default1 is working' and 'gulp-default2 is working'
-6. Test eslint
-    * Console command either:
-        * (cygwin only) `npm run cygwin-eslint`
-        * (windows only) `npm run win-eslint`
-    * Result: N/A
-8. Test Chai:
-    * Console command either:
-        * (cygwin only) `npm run cygwin-chai`
-        * (windows only) `npm run win-chai`
-    * Result: The test should pass
-9. Test the web drivers
-    * Select Start, search for "Edit the system environment variables"
-    * Select "Edit the system environment variables"
-    * Click on "Environment Variables"
-    * Edit "Path": Add "C:\Users\<username>\AppData\Roaming\npm;C:<folder>\bdd-javascript\vendor"
-    * Console command either:
-        * chromedriver.exe
-        * geckodriver.exe
-        * IEDriverServer.exe
-10. Test starting Selenium-webdriver:
-    * Console command either:
-        * (cygwin only) `npm run cygwin-webserver`
-        * (windows only) `npm run win-webserver`
-        * `gulp webdriver_standalone`
-    * Result: Webdriver manager (server) should be running
-    * To exit: Press any key
-    * Solution:
-        * If webdriver-manager start does not work, try to clear out the saved files: `webdriver-manager clean`
-        * If there are missing web driver (ex: IEDriverServer is not present), copy the files in ./node_modules/protractor/node_modules/webdriver-manager/selenium
-11. Test Selenium client (make sure step 10 is currently running):
-    * Console command either:
-        * (cygwin only) `npm run cygwin-webclient`
-        * (windows only) `npm run win-webclient`
-    * Result: Browser should open
-    * PS: Set the Internet Explorer Zoom to 100%
 12. Test a page object (make sure step 10 is currently running):
     * Console command either:
         * (cygwin only) `npm run cygwin-webclientoo`